Forgiven at the Cross

 You were ALREADY forgiven-now be reconciled

-Forgiveness is not conditional and future – it’s unconditional and Past
+that Forgiveness is not conditional and future – it’s unconditional

 The message of grace begins at the Cross.
 There, God settled the sin question once for all — not by asking for our works or repentance, but by putting away sin through the sacrifice of Christ.

-That forgiveness is not automatically salvation.
+To say that you have already received forgiveness is not that you are automatically saved.
 It means the barrier of sin is gone.

 Now God can freely offer eternal life as a gift to all who simply believe the gospel.